apache/ratis/ratis-docs/src/site/markdown/configuraions.md

 | **Type**        | boolean                                             |
 | **Default**     | true                                                |

-If install.snapshot.enabled is disabled, leader won't send the snapshot to follower.
-Instead, if the leader detects that it does not contain the missing logs of a follower, it will just send a notification to that follower, and the follower's statemachine is responsible for fetching and installing snapshot from leader statemachine.
+- When `install.snapshot.enabled` is true and the leader detects that it does not contain the missing logs of a follower, the leader sends a snapshot to follower as specified in the Raft Consensus Algorithm.
+- When `install.snapshot.enabled` is false,
+the leader won't send snapshots to follower.
+It will just send a notification to that follower instead.
+The follower's statemachine is responsible for fetching and installing snapshot by some other means.

 | **Property**    | `raft.server.log.appender.wait-time.min`       |
 |:----------------|:-----------------------------------------------|